Interlingue: Ease of learning

 As an international auxiliary language, ease of learning through regular derivation and recognizable vocabulary was a key principle in Occidental's creation.
 Cosmoglotta often featured letters from new users and former users of other international languages (primarily Esperanto and Ido) attesting to the language's simplicity.
 New users demonstrated their quick command of the language, and experienced auxiliary language users shared their experiences.
 Because many users of the language had encountered it after first learning Esperanto, data on learnability of the language for those without experience in other international auxiliary languages is scarce.
 One experiment to ascertain learning time was carried out in the years 1956 to 1957 in a Swiss Catholic high school (gymnasium) in Disentis on the time required to learn the language.
 The experiment showed that the students participating in the study, who had previous experience with French, Latin, and Greek, mastered both written and spoken Interlingue after 30 hours of study.

+Interlingue literature

 Some original texts published as separate books are: